ciar4n/bonsai-docs/content/_index.md

 ---
-title: "Bonsai CSS - A complete Utility First CSS Framework for less than 10kB"
+title: "Bonsai CSS - A Utility Complete CSS Framework for less than 10kb"
 description: "A complete CSS solution allowing you to build beautifully crafted web interfaces with ease."
 bookToc: false
 ---